 NOTE: Students with some science courses already may modify this suggested schedule.
 Students who wish to attend college on a part-time basis will also need to modify this sequence (and will take longer to complete their required coursework.)
 Courses listed are part of the normal course offerings of UNC Greensboro.
 Advising is done on an individual basis, since each student has a unique background and path.
 The full assistance of the UNC Greensboro Health Careers Advisory Committee is available to all students.
 Neither acceptance into nor participation in this program guarantees acceptance into any medical, dental, or other professional school.

 Enrolling postbac students as 2nd undergraduate degree seeking students allows them the benefits of paying undergraduate tuition and qualifying for SOME financial aid (subsidized loans only, on new coursework).
 When completing the application, you must choose as your PRIMARY major a science field other than your first degree (students usually choose Biology, Chemistry, or Biochemistry), then select the pre-professional field of choice as your SECONDARY major.
 This will allow students to be correctly identified and routed to an appropriate Health Career Advisor.

 FINANCIAL AID: Questions about financial aid should be directed to UNCG’s Financial Aid Office (https://fia.uncg.edu)

-Grade enhancement students often retake prerequisite courses in which they did poorly and take upper level science courses to demonstrate academic success.
+Grade enhancement students often retake prerequisite courses in which they earned a C or lower, and then take upper level science courses to demonstrate academic success.
 Students are not eligible for financial aid for repeat coursework (courses already passed at another institution or UNCG).
 Contact Ms. Maxwell for more information.